 Talking Points for Letters to the Editor

-Overall recommendation: At the present time, the federal ban
+Overall recommendation: At the present time, as Congress and the states

-The abortionists in these trials are testifying about various kinds of abortion
+courts, abortionists testified about various kinds of abortion procedures,

-procedures, and their sworn testimony is an excellent source of proof about how
+and their sworn testimonies are excellent sources of proof about how violent

-violent and repulsive abortion actually is.
-To quote from these testimonies, and
+and repulsive abortion actually is.
+To quote from these testimonies, and to

-to use the abortionists' descriptions about crushing heads and dismemberment, is
+use the abortionists' descriptions about crushing heads and dismemberment,

-a powerful way to cut through the pro-abortion rhetoric of politicians and
+is a powerful way to cut through the pro-abortion rhetoric of politicians

 Responsibility to Vote